MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/people-targeting.md

 # People targeting in Microsoft Teams

-There may be times when you want to communicate with a subset of people in a team.
-To do this, you can use the people targeting feature in Teams.
+People targeting in Microsoft Teams lets users communicate with a subset of people on a team.
 People targeting uses tags that can be applied to team members or groups to easily target the right subset of people.
-This feature lets you assign one or more tags to each person or group.
-You can then use the tags in @mentions to start a conversation with only those people who are assigned that tag.
+This feature lets team owners and members (if the feature if enabled for them) assign one or more tags to each person or group.
+Users can then use the tags in @mentions to start a conversation with only those people who are assigned that tag.

-Tags can be:
+## How tags work

+A tag can be applied at the team level or organization level.

- - Team-scoped: The tag is applied to a person in a specific team (such as a role or a shift).
+- **Team level**: The tag is applied to a person on a specific team (such as a role or a shift).
- - Tenant scoped: The tag is applied to a person or team across your organization (such as an office location).
+- **Organization level**: The tag is applied to a person or team across your entire organization (such as an office location).

-After a tag is applied, it can be used for targeting purposes in any channel in the team.
+After a tag is applied, it can be used for targeting purposes in any channel of the team.

-Here's some examples of how you can use tags in Teams:
+Here's some examples of tags can be used in Teams:

  - A store manager wants to notify a group cashiers in a store to ask a question.
  - A charge nurse wants to message all on-call nurses in a ward.